“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Early Civil Rights

 First, some background.
 After southern Democrats stopped civil rights in their tracks during Reconstruction, and the Supreme Court went along with weakening the Fourteenth (1868) and Fifteenth Amendments (1870), progress stalled in the late 19th and early 20th centuries.
 The result was a tragic combination of disenfranchisement, segregation, false imprisonments/convict lease labor, burnings, lynchings, and poverty.
 It was a reverse revolution given some of the hopes raised by the Civil War and early Reconstruction.
-Black lynchings attracted huge crowds, who gathered around the corpse afterward to pose for photos.
+Black lynchings and ritual burnings attracted huge crowds, who gathered around the corpse afterward to pose for photos.
 The photo on the left was likely sold as a postcard that witnesses could send to friends and relatives.
 Sometimes, as in the case of Mississippian Will Echols, the victim was made to kiss the Confederate flag before being killed.

 It’s been said, with some accuracy, that while the North won the Civil War the South won Reconstruction.
 While true to a point, it ignores the rampant racism African Americans experienced in the North, especially after the Great Migration to industrial cities during and after World War I. If it had been otherwise then southern racism wouldn’t have been a problem because Blacks could’ve just followed a red carpet north.
 Instead, what was red was the blood running into street drains when soldiers returned home from WWI to find Blacks and Mexicans living in their neighborhoods and working in their factories.
 Thus, 1919 became known as Red Summer.
 By the 1920s, Ku Klux Klan chapters were entrenched across the North.